Property & Evidence

 - Firearm being held as Evidence:

-- A certified copy of a County Court Order granting release of evidence
+- A certified copy of a County Court Order granting the release of evidence

 - Firearm being held for Safekeeping: